I am interested in a specific area (or areas) of study. Is NYU's Sociology program an appropriate place for me?

 How many students are admitted to the program each year?

-The amount of students admitted every year varies, but, typically, we offer admission to about 15-20 students in an effort to have an entering cohort of approximately 8-10 students.
+The number of students admitted varies, but, typically, we offer admission to about 15-20 students in an effort to have an entering cohort of approximately 8-10 students.

 How many people apply?

 We typically receive approximately 400 applications.

 How do I schedule an interview?

 We do not schedule interviews for prospective graduate students before admissions decisions are made.
 Students who are accepted will be invited to an open house in the spring.

 What is the school code for application to NYU's sociology department?

 The school code is 2596.

 What is the GRE/TOEFL school code for application to NYU's sociology department?